slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 And on the first day, men created god.
 Religion simplify ideas.
 Against facts there are no arguments.
 Against faith there are no facts.

+> *"Death of a child is the gretest reason to doubt the existence of god."
+-- Fyodor Dostoevsky*

+> *"Here the ways of men part: if you wish to strive for peace of soul and pleasure, then believe; if you wish to be a devotee of truth, then inquire."
+-- Friedrich Nietzsche*

+> *"God has no religion."
+-- Mahatma Gandhi*

+> *"It may be that our role on this planet is not to worship God but to create him."
+-- Arthur C. Clarke*

 > *"I’d rather be in the mountains thinking of God than in church thinking about the mountains."
 -- John Muir*

 > *"We are all atheists about most of the gods that humanity has ever believed in.
 Some of us just go one god further."
 -- Richard Dawkins*

-> *"God has no religion."
--- Mahatma Gandhi*

 > *"My religion is simple, my religion is kindness."
 -- Dalai Lama*

-> *"Here the ways of men part: if you wish to strive for peace of soul and pleasure, then believe; if you wish to be a devotee of truth, then inquire."
--- Friedrich Nietzsche*

 > *"When you renounce something, you’re stuck to it forever."
 -- Anthony de Mello*

-> *"Believe in the religion that has no name." (...)
-"Modern society will shame you for earning money, shame you for being happy, shame you for being raised well, shame you for having children and ultimately shame you for existing.
-It isn’t just religion that controls you by declaring you a sinner." (...)
-"The largest religion on the planet is Marxism, and it isn’t even close." (...)
-"Two kinds of fools - those who take religion literally, and those who think it has no value."
--- Naval Ravikant*

 > *"People who want to share their religious views with you almost never want you to share yours with them."
 -- Dave Barry*

-> *"It may be that our role on this planet is not to worship God but to create him."
--- Arthur C. Clarke*

 > *"I would rather have a mind opened by wonder than one closed by belief."
 -- Gerry Spence*